 Grab a duster (I use Swiffer dusters) and dust the tables, lamps, and any knick-knacks in that space.
 Don’t forget the blinds, and if they are seen, the windowsills.
 Because, I don’t know about you, but windowsills are where all the dead bugs in my house end up.
 The main thing is to dust all the areas that can be seen from any seat in that space.

-Use a sticky lint roller or big pieces of wide packing tape wrapped sticky side out around your hand to get pet fur off the cushions, so your boss doesn’t leave with his Armani-clad backside covered with hair from Fluffy.
+Use a sticky lint roller, a dry squeegee (really!) or big pieces of wide packing tape wrapped sticky side out around your hand to get pet fur off the cushions, so your boss doesn’t leave with his Armani-clad backside covered with hair from Fluffy.
 (You can also use the lint roller to dust the lampshade if the Swiffer duster doesn’t work on it.)
 Straighten and fluff up the cushions.